openSUSE/virtx/README.md

 # CODE STYLE

-The "standard" code style for Golang is to have CamelCase everywhere which is a readability disaster for me being used to C (and probably one of the worst style choices of Go IMO).
+The "standard" code style for Golang is to have CamelCase everywhere which is a readability disaster for me being used to C.

-So in most places (function names, variable names, struct fields etc), I used instead the convention of using _ as it should be.
+So in most places (function names, variable names, struct fields etc), I used instead the convention of using _.

-The first letter case expresses the visibility of the symbol (argh).
+For symbols only visible within the package, I use a short prefix for the package.
+For symbols exported, the first letter needs to be upper case, and I do not prepend the package prefix.

+This way, within the package, package-private symbols will look like this:

+vmdef_disk_to_xml()

+and global ones will look like this:

+import (
+ .../vmdef
+)

+vmdef.To_xml()

-I made an exception for types: type names are CamelCase since code generators use that convention, and it would be too cumbersome to do otherwise.
+Type names are CamelCase since code generators use that convention, and it would be too cumbersome to do otherwise.